teach-afp/www/input/exams.md

 Coming soon!

+In the meantime, you get access to them in the [last's year course page](http://www.cse.chalmers.se/edu/year/2015/course/TDA342/exam.html)

 ## More exams?

 The list above will give you a pretty good idea what to expect from an exam.
 Of